Editor’s Comments:

 Well, read this website.
 For instance, note the following official tabulated record of the subsequent many legals battles that Julian Knight has brought and fought since not only him copping previously sustaining institutional physical and psychological abuse as an Australia Army trainee Staff Officer Cadet at the Royal Military College at Duntroon in Canberra during seven months immediately prior to the Hoddle Street shooting spree.
 But also after Knight’s imprisonment from his ongoing mistreatment and denial of justice by the State Government of Victoria whilst incarcerated.

-Sentencing Hearing, never a Trial
+A Sentencing Hearing, it was never a Trial

-Upon arrest on the night of the Hoddle Street shooting spree around 10:30pm on Sunday 9th August 1987, Julian Knight quickly confessed to the shootings to Victoria Police at the St Kilda Road Police Complex.
+Upon his arrest on the night of the Hoddle Street shooting spree around 10:30pm on Sunday 9th August 1987, Julian Knight quickly confessed to the shootings to Victoria Police at the St Kilda Road Police Complex.

-Had Knight not confessed, at the time of his arrest by police Constables Delahunty and Lockman, Knight had his M14 semi-automatic military rifle with him at the laneway off McKean Street in Fitzroy North.
+Had Knight not confessed at the time of his arrest by police Constables Delahunty and Lockman, Knight had his M14 semi-automatic military rifle with him at the laneway off McKean Street in Fitzroy North.
 All three weapons (the Ruger semi-automatic rifle, the 12-gauge Mossberg shotgun, and the M14) were all registered to Knight and there was no doubt that he, and only he, had committed all the shootings.

 But Knight readily pleaded guilty as soon as he was first interviewed by detectives back at the St Kilda Road Police Complex.